-Ikaros is a music dance piece for two violinists, a dancer, video and transforming screen, inspired by the poem of Henk van der Waal in de ogen van de god
+Ikaros is a performance for two violinists, a dancer, video and transforming decor screen, inspired by the poem of Henk van der Waal in de ogen van de god

 Paraphrasing the three stages of van der Waal’s poem:

 First: the innocence of trying to fly, to expand, to show the unheard.
 But the higher you go, the deep your fear.
 Your dream rages under you and you “stop” becoming victim of your recklessness.

 Then: sweet and long comes the fall.
 Entering the ground, muted from sounds, breaking into pieces reaching the spot that will be your last home.
 The transitional point of your existence.

 There is the dark, hard zero of being, the shadows disappoint you and you are not anymore who you were.
 Black, open, you embrace your inner death walking around the crater of your presence.
 Waiting the angel who will peel the astonishment from your lips and will give you again the possibility to speak and bring new light into yourself.

 Followed by: being fluid again.
 In peace, mature, stable and wisely anchored to the earth.
 Connected with your brain, you create art using it as anaesthetic to be able to continue.